-- High in octane rating during winter.
+- High octane rating during winter.

-Higher octane in premium gas will not enhance your mower’s performance but it is not harmful.
+Higher octane in premium gas will not enhance your mower’s performance, but it is not harmful.
 You should use it during winter but ensure you have cleaned out your engine before you change gasoline.

 Your biggest concern should be the amount of ethanol that is present in the gasoline.
-Lawn mowers need a maximum of 10% ethanol in their gas, anything above that will corrode your engine.
+Lawn mowers need a maximum of 10% ethanol in their gas, so anything above that will corrode your engine.

 It is better to buy canned gas like Briggs & Stratton’s advanced formula ethanol-free fuel because you can analyze its ingredients and see its ethanol content.
 It also comes properly mixed and ready to use.

 Pro tip: Do not mix oil in gasoline or modify your mower’s engine to run on alternate fuels.
 It might cause damage and void your manufacturer’s warranty.
 Avoid using leftover fuel that has been kept for more than 30 days.

 - Peter Dunn, MIT: Difference Between Premium-Grade and Regular Gasoline